 Edge Cards: These cards are not Special Cards.
 You may play as many Edge Cards per turn as you wish.
 Edge Cards played in conjunction with any card are countered if that card is countered.
-Edge Cards cannot be played in conjunction with Special Attacks.
 You may always play Edge Cards unless card text specifically says you cannot.

-Events: Event Cards briefly affect battle, and are normally swept during your next Sweep Phase.
+Events: Event cards briefly affect battle, and are normally swept during your next Sweep Phase.